narwhalacademy/zebra-crossing/README.md

 #### Emails

 - Sign up for a [Protonmail](https://protonmail.com/) or [Tutanota](https://tutanota.com/) end-to-end encrypted email account.
-- Approach PGP emails at your own risk ([recently disclosed security vulnerabilities](https://www.eff.org/deeplinks/2018/05/not-so-pretty-what-you-need-know-about-e-fail-and-pgp-flaw-0) means that it's no longer bulletproof).
+- Use PGP to secure your emails.

 #### File storage & sharing